Ebony M. Scott: D.C. Superior Court magistrate judge service

-She served as a magistrate judge of the Superior Court of the District of Columbia from January 17, 2020, until her confirmation as an associate judge on February 25, 2022.
+She served as a magistrate judge of the Superior Court of the District of Columbia from January 17, 2020, to February 25, 2022.

 D.C.
 Superior Court service

 On September 30, 2021, President Joe Biden nominated Scott to serve as a Judge of the Superior Court of the District of Columbia.
 President Biden nominated Scott to the seat vacated by Judge Rhonda Reid Winston, whose term expired on September 30, 2016.
 On November 18, 2021, a hearing on her nomination was held before the Senate Homeland Security and Governmental Affairs Committee.
 On December 1, 2021, her nomination was reported out of committee.

 On February 2, 2022, the United States Senate invoked cloture on her nomination by a 58–37 vote.
 On February 7, 2022, the Senate confirmed her nomination by a 55–38 vote.
 She was sworn in on February 25, 2022.